 By Paul J. Weber and Jessica Gresko

-The lower court ruling had been on pause for a week to allow an appeal.
+The ruling was put on pause to allow an appeal.

-But changes made by the FDA since 2016 relaxing the rules for prescribing and dispensing mifepristone would be placed on hold.
-Those include extending the period of pregnancy when the drug can be used and also allowing it to be dispensed by mail, without any need to visit a doctor’s office.
+But in the 2-1 vote, the panel of judges put on hold changes made by the regulator since 2016 that relaxed the rules for prescribing and dispensing mifepristone.
+Those included extending the period of pregnancy when the drug can be used from seven weeks to 10, and also allowing it to be dispensed by mail, without any need to visit a doctor’s office.

-Either side, or both, could take the appeals court's action to the Supreme Court.
+Either side, or both, could take the case to the Supreme Court.
 Opponents of the drug could seek to keep the full lower court ruling in effect.
 The Biden administration, meanwhile, could ask the high court to allow all the FDA changes to remain in place while the case continues to play out.

 If the appeals court's action stands, those would again be the terms under which mifepristone could be dispensed for now.